Headspace gas chromatography: Environmental samples

-RSKSOP-175 analysis method
+RSKSOP-175 analysis of petroleum gases

-One of the most widely used methods for headspace analysis is described by the United States Environmental Protection Agency (USEPA).
-Originally developed by the R.S.
-Kerr USEPA Laboratory in Ada, Oklahoma as a "high quality, defendable, and documented way to measure" methane, ethane, and ethene, RSKSOP-175 is a standard operating procedure (SOP) and an unofficial method employed by the USEPA to detect and quantify dissolved gases in water.
+A widely used methods for headspace analysis is described by the United States Environmental Protection Agency (USEPA) was developed as a "high quality, defendable, and documented way to measure" methane, ethane, and ethene, RSKSOP-175 is a standard operating procedure (SOP) and an unofficial method employed by the USEPA to detect and quantify dissolved gases in water.
 This method has been used to quantify dissolved hydrogen, methane, ethylene, ethane, propane, butane, acetylene, nitrogen, nitrous oxide, and oxygen.
 The method uses headspace gas injected into a gas chromatographic column (GC) to determine the original concentration in a water sample.

+Methodology

 A sample of water is collected in the field in a vial without headspace and capped with a Teflon septum or crimp top to minimize the escape of volatile gases.
 It is beneficial to store the bottles upside down to further minimize loss of analytes.
 Before analysis begins, the sample is brought to room temperature and temperature is recorded.
 In the laboratory, a headspace is created by displacing water with high purity helium.
 The bottle is then shaken upside down for a minimum of five minutes in order to equilibrate the dissolved gases into the headspace.
-It’s important to note that the bottle must be kept upside down for the remainder of analysis if manually injected.
+It's important to note that the bottle must be kept upside down for the remainder of analysis if manually injected.
 A known volume of headspace gas is then injected onto a gas chromatographic column.
 An automated process can also be utilized.
 Individual components (gases) are separated and detected by either a thermal conductivity detector (TCD), a flame ionization detector (FID), or an electron capture detector (ECD).
 Using the known temperature of the sample, the bottle volume, the concentrations of gas in the headspace (as determined by GC), and Henry's law constant, the concentration of the original water sample is calculated.